CodyBontecou/blog/src/time-to-read-article-component.md

 ---
-title: 'Building a VueJS component to render the expected reading time.'
+title: 'Building a VueJS component to estimate the expected reading time of an article.'
 author: { 'name': 'Cody Bontecou', 'image': '/assets/img/cody.64b57256.jpg' }
 date: 2020-07-03
 description: The estimated reading time has become prevalent in most major spaces that provides articles and reading materials.
 I decided to look into how to calculate it myself and found it's quite simple.